XplorodoX/HashChain/README.md

 # HashChain

-Hashtest.sh -> zum aus testen ob alles nach Vorgaben funtkionniert.
-(Vorgegeben)

-hashing.h -> hier wird die HashingChain und HashingOpen implementiert.
-(Zum selber implementieren und dann später in der hashtest.cpp zu integrieren)

-hashtest.cpp -> enhält die Main funktion und das Hauptprogramm zum ausführen der hashing.h Testweiße.
+Hashtest.sh

+This script is used to test if everything is working as specified.

+Hashing.h

+In this file, the implementation of the HashingChain and HashingOpen is provided.
+The user can implement this themselves and later integrate it into the hashtest.cpp.

+Hashtest.cpp

+This file contains the main function and the main program to test the functionality of Hashing.h.

-Copyright to Florian Merlau, Christian Byloisch, Sven Knödler, Gianni Balbo
+Copyright (c) 2023 Florian Merlau, Christian Byloisch, Sven Knödler, Gianni Balbo.
+All rights reserved.